 This question brings me back to Jean-Jacques Rousseau’s 1762 text, On the Social Contract, which opens with the words, “Man is born free, and everywhere he is in chains.”
-To characterize my experience as a Black person in Canada, I would adapt that quote to read, “The Black man in Canada is born free, and everywhere he is in chains.”
+To characterize my experience as a Black person in Canada, I would adopt that quote to read, “The Black man in Canada is born free, and everywhere he is in chains.”
 Black males in Canada are inordinately subject to stereotypes; prejudice and discrimination that exist within the national consciousness and political mores of Canadian society and that are also internalized by too many Canadians, Black males included.
 So the chains that bind us are not only the physical ones that result from being involved in the criminal justice system, but also those that are arguably infinitely more damaging; the psychological chains that more deeply enforce and reinforce an anemic self-concept, low self-esteem and ignorance of our actual strengths, value and ability to contribute to our families and country as Black males.

 Are there as many opportunities for Blacks in Canada that can produce role models and institutions like TD Jakes, Beyonce, Tyler Perry, Obama, BET, etc:

-Comparing ourselves to the US is not the most prudent or helpful given the particularity of the Black peoples, communities and experiences that populate Canada’s physical, historical, linguistic, cultural and social landscape.
+Comparing ourselves to the US is not the most prudent or helpful given the particularity of the Black peoples, communities, and experiences that populate Canada’s physical, historical, linguistic, cultural and social landscape.
 We come from different backgrounds, some of us here since at least the 1600s, many more of us having followed different and continuing waves of migration.
 Our identification to blackness is rich, varied, layered and textured.
-This fact, coupled with Canada’s unique history, institutions, values and challenges makes comparing our situation to Blacks in the US somewhat of an apples to oranges exercise.
+This fact, coupled with Canada’s unique history, institutions, values, and challenges makes comparing our situation to Blacks in the US somewhat of apples to oranges exercise.
 I think it is most important to recognize that there have been three principal expressions of Black mobilization that have allowed African-Americans to achieve what they have in the US.
 The first being Garveyism and the United Negro Improvement Association; the second being the Civil Rights Movement; and finally the Black Power Movement.
-For the most part, none of these movements were rooted, guided, led, mobilized or inspired in any meaningful way by a sentiment that said “Black people in X country have certain things, so let us African-Americans organize and agitate to get the same.”
-To the contrary, African-Americans in these movements primarily referenced their own US communities, institutions, realities, histories and injustices and shaped their demands and vision almost exclusively on those terms alone.
+For the most part, none of these movements were rooted, guided, led, mobilized or inspired in any meaningful way by a sentiment that said: “Black people in X country have certain things, so let us African-Americans organize and agitate to get the same.”
+To the contrary, African-Americans in these movements primarily referenced their own US communities, institutions, realities, histories, and injustices and shaped their demands and vision almost exclusively on those terms alone.
 They were masters of their own fate and commanders of their own destiny.
 I think it would serve Blacks in Canada and Canada as a whole much benefit if we were to liberate ourselves from comparisons that suppose the US as any kind of model for healthy, widespread and sustainable progress.

 Mention a few of your favorite Black Canadian Leaders, Artists and Role Models?